News

 For information, visit workforcehousingnow.net.

-Press Release: Workforce Housing Solutions Act Advocates Launch Signature-gathering Effort for City of Santa Cruz Ballot Initiative
+Press Release: Workforce Housing Affordability Act Advocates Launch Signature-gathering Effort for City of Santa Cruz Ballot Initiative

 Measure aims to increase the supply of workforce housing, prevent evictions, preserve senior housing, establish shelters and gain new access to state and federal housing funds